 The open study room is a online go community where people play, study and teach go in a friendly environment.
 Players of all ranks are welcome to share their go knowledge and passion.
 We welcome any kind of study session: Game review, tsumego, lecture, pro game study.
 Feel free to ask stronger users to review your games, or to answer a specific question.

-OSR is run by very few volunteers trying their best to provide you a place to enjoy the go game.
+OSR is run by a few volunteers trying their best to provide you a place to enjoy the go game.
 We are doing it because we think the internet go community needs and deserve such a place.
 If the community doesn't get involved, this place can't work.
 We need you to play games, give feedback and suggest ideas for this to work.

 OSR members can play on two servers: KGS and OGS.